alonshrestha/alon.com.np/content/blogs/create-dedicated-csgo-linux-server.md

 This article covers step-by-step instructions on how to host CS:GO on a dedicated linux server.

-Follow the steps below and host your own server today!
+Follow the steps below and host your own cs:go server today!

 First step is to choose the server that meets your needs.